Support for siblings and families of deaf children

 Support can come from your family and friends and your local community or local deaf group.
 It can also come from services for deaf children, including audiologists, speech and language therapists and your child’s Teacher of the Deaf.

-Here at the National Deaf Children’s Society we have our network of local support groups, which can ease the isolation siblings may feel – several run family and sibling signing days.
+Here at the National Deaf Children’s Society, our network of local support groups can help siblings feel part of their deaf brother or sister’s world; many local groups run family and sibling signing days.
 We also host a wide variety of events for families, children and teenagers, including workshops for parents, and sports, arts and outdoor activities for deaf children and young people.
+We have online family events where siblings can join with their deaf brother or sister and have some fun together.

 Read and watch